 As last year, we are again holding the annual EuroPython conferernce as an online conference.
-This year, we will be using a more integrated conference system to make navigation better and provide a more streamlined experience.
+This year, we will be using a more integrated conference system based on Matrix to make navigation better and provide a more streamlined experience.

 We all hope to recreate the glory of the Hallway Track where we've met and made friends.
-So we have set up a virtual space on our social platform (likely wonder.me) where everyone can move around, meet, have video chats with each other.
-In addition, we will have a hallway chat channel on our chat server.
+So we have set up a virtual space: the EuroPython 2021 Lounge (hosted on wonder.me) where everyone can move around, meet, have video chats with each other.
+In addition, we will have a hallway chat channel on our conference system.